A B E A C O N O F H O P E I N T H E G R E A T E S T T I M E O F N E E D,

 Their city was changing.

-People were rioting to defund it all, and yet...they didn't see what she saw.
+People were rioting to defund it all demanding that every officer be stripped of their status and their job, and yet...they didn't see what she saw.

 There were insane creatures afoot.
-Sadistic tormentors, golden-tongued crime lords, and those that got everything they wished for placed right into the palm of their hand without worrying what it did to other individuals.
+Sadistic tormentors with golden-tipped tounges, and crime lords that got everything they wished for placed right into the palm of their hand.
+Not a care in the world to what it did to someone else.

-But let those fucking sheep bleat, and may they blindly believe that they will never have a need for someone like her to knock on their door.
-Societal idiots, Fools living in glass bubbles, oblivious to the world of evil that surrounded them.
+Sure, let those fucking sheep bleat, and may they blindly believe that they won't have a need for someone like her to knock on their door.
+Societal idiots.
+Fools living in glass bubbles, oblivious to the world of evil that surrounded them.

 Despite her ever-growing and learned hatred of people, Zoey loved interacting with the scum of the world.
 They proved to be the challenge she needed and ultimately craved.

-Over time, watching when they benefited from what they did.....she could see why crime became so beguiling.
+Over time, watching when they benefited .....she could see why crime became so beguiling.
 The crime that pitched a sirens call....Their offers to her to join their side quickly became an ever-growing temptation.

 Hands reached up above her breast pocket to adjust the sizeable silver oval that blared her department and badge number.
 And then a small tear from a fight a few days ago caught her attention.
 Damnit.